forio/contour/src/documentation/config/config.area.md

 <% if(defaultValue !== "[object Object]") { %>*default: <%= defaultValue %>* <% }%>

-To override any of the default configuration options in an area chart, include the `area` configuration object in the configuration options that you pass to your Narwhal constructor.
+To override any of the default configuration options in an area chart, include the `area` configuration object in the configuration options that you pass to your Contour constructor.

 **Example:**

-	new Narwhal({
+	new Contour({
-	    el: ".myAreaChart",
+	    el: '.myAreaChart',
 	    area: {
 	      // area-specific configuration options
 	    }